Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Radio continuum maps of individual clusters

 Clearly, in all cases, the radio emission is brightest at the halo core and decreases with radial distance.
-Radio halos with LLS$>$2~Mpc have been mainly detected at low frequencies, especially with observations $\leq 150$~MHz \citep{e.g., Botteon2018b, Shweta2020, Botteon2022, Bonafede2022, Rajpurohit2021b, Bruno2023}.
+Radio halos with LLS$>$2~Mpc have been mainly detected at low frequencies, especially with observations $\leq 150$~MHz \citep[e.g.,][]{Botteon2018b, Shweta2020, Botteon2022, Bonafede2022, Rajpurohit2021b, Bruno2023}.
 Our results highlight the emergence of radio halos with large spatial extents even at high frequencies ($>$700 MHz) and demonstrate that their observed size is determined by the depth of the radio observations and uv-coverage, and their radio brightness.
-The detection of radio halos with large extents ($>$~2Mpc) shows the presence of relativistic electrons and magnetic field beyond $R_{500}$.
-It is, therefore, important to establish their observable quantities that allow a discrimination between these observed sources with others (e.g., mega halos).
+The detection of radio halos with large extents ($>$~2Mpc) indicates the presence of relativistic electrons and magnetic fields beyond $R_{500}$.
+It is, therefore, important to establish the observable quantities that allow a discrimination between these sources and others (e.g., mega halos).